saiveerendranath/capstone-project/README.md

 ## Repository Structure

-	data/: Raw and cleaned datasets.
+`Data\`: Raw and cleaned datasets.

-	models_py/: Jupyter Notebooks for model preprocessing, training, and evaluation.
+`models_py/`: Jupyter Notebooks for model preprocessing, training, and evaluation.

-	web-inf/: Frontend (HTML, JavaScript, CSS) for the dashboard.
+`web-inf/`: Frontend (HTML, JavaScript, CSS) for the dashboard.

-	HGBR_Pipeline.pkl: Serialized model for easy deployment.
+`HGBR_Pipeline.pkl`: Serialized model for easy deployment.

-	Procfile: Configuration for deployment platforms like Railway or Heroku.
+`Procfile`: Configuration for deployment platforms like Railway or Heroku.

-	requirements.txt: List of Python libraries needed for the project.
+`requirements.txt`: List of Python libraries needed for the project.

-	app.py: Backend logic for API interactions using FastAPI.
+`app.py`: Backend logic for API interactions using FastAPI.

 ## Dataset Scope and Potential
 The dataset used in this project spans residential property sales data from the city of Milwaukee, including property features like square footage, number of rooms, and sale prices, as well as livability data extracted from OpenStreetMap.
 The dataset offers a foundation for analyzing the relationship between property features and their prices, while also incorporating livability factors to improve prediction accuracy.